1991 British Columbia general election: Riding-specific polls

+Oak Bay-Gordon Head by-election

 Results

 The Socreds were swept from power in a massive NDP landslide.
 This was not due to the NDP winning a higher percentage of the vote as much as it was due to Socred support collapsing in favour of the BC Liberals, splitting the vote.
 The defeat was magnified by moderate Socred supporters voting Liberal, continuing a shift that dated to early in Vander Zalm's tenure.
 The combined effect was to decimate the Socred caucus, which was reduced from 47 members to only seven—only three over the minimum for official party status.
 Johnston herself lost her own seat in Surrey-Newton to NDP challenger Penny Priddy, and all but five members of her cabinet were defeated.

 The Liberals returned to the legislature as the official opposition after a 12-year absence, replacing Social Credit as the main alternative to the NDP in the province.